Aflac Medicare Supplement Review

 • Aflac has an A+ rating from the Better Business Bureau, reflecting its strong commitment to resolving consumer complaints and high business standards.

-• Aflac maintains an A+ (Superior) rating from A.M Best, indicating excellent financial strength and ability to meet insurance obligations.
+• Aflac maintains an A+ (Superior) rating from A.M.
+Best, which indicates excellent financial strength and ability to meet insurance obligations.

 • In 2017, Aflac ranked 126th on the Fortune 500, demonstrating significant market presence.